 Sprawled across an ancient lake bed 2,200 metres above sea level, Mexico City is a pulsating behemoth of a place, teeming with variety, mystery, filth, wonder and alleys full of lovely little morsels called tamales, amongst many, many other things.
-It’s a hulking, diverse animal, and I had the good fortune to smell its fur, feel its pulse and hear its cacophony of cries during the six months I lived there.
+It’s a hulking, diverse animal, and I had the good fortune to experience its many sides during the six months I lived there.

 There were a few things that drew me to this vast metropolis.
 Firstly, Mexico City is one of the most important cultural centres in the world, as it was built over the Aztec empire of Tenochtitlan, decimated by Hernán Cortéz and his Spanish Armada.
 It also contains one of the world’s most eminent anthropological museums, while its streets house striking Mexican/French fusion architecture, spewed forth during the city’s tumultuous past.